OCA/hr/hr_appraisal_oca/readme/USAGE.md

 Archiving does not delete the record; you can archive or restore appraisals at any time.

+8\.
+Email notifications in the appraisal workflow are configurable per appraisal.

+By default, email notifications are enabled.
+When the appraisal is confirmed, an email is sent to the employee and the assigned managers.
+Similarly, when the appraisal is marked as Done, completion emails are sent.

+If the **Send email notifications** option is disabled on the appraisal record, no automatic emails will be sent during confirmation or completion.
+All other workflow actions, such as state changes and activity creation, remain unchanged.

+This allows disabling notifications for specific appraisals without affecting the standard behavior for others.

 - Tip

 Modifications are not possible once the appraisal is marked as done.